-The first stop east of the Colorado River, just across the state border and 20 miles south of I-40, Lake Havasu City is a thoroughly modern vacation town built around a thoroughly odd centerpiece: London Bridge, brought here stone by stone between 1967 and 1971.
+The first stop east of the Colorado River, just across the state line and 20 mi (32 km) south of I-40, Lake Havasu City is a thoroughly modern vacation town built around a thoroughly odd centerpiece: London Bridge, brought here stone by stone between 1967 and 1971.
 Terribly tacky souvenir shops and faux London pubs congregate around the foot of the bridge, which spans an artificial channel to a large island, but the bridge itself is an impressive sight.

 Unless you plan to retire here—or simply rent a houseboat and relax on the water—there’s not a lot to do at Lake Havasu.
 That said, the area has become a popular spring break destination for Western college kids, thousands of whom flock to Lake Havasu State Park (928/855-2784) for fun-in-the-sun and who-knows-what after dark.
 For the rest of us—have an English muffin and a cup of tea, pay your respects and take a photograph or two, then hit the road again.